 SO WHAT’S IN A COLOUR?

-We recently launched the rebrand and new collateral for A C Niellsen, a property advisory business with offices in London and Amsterdam.
+The rebrand and new collateral for A C Niellsen, a property advisory business with offices in London and Amsterdam got us thinking about colour.
 Once we had clarified the objectives and the essence of the brand the creative team began the development of the collateral.
 There were lots of thoughts, opinions and preferences about colours and what each meant to the different stakeholders.
 Researchers say that colours influence not only our mood but also our desire to buy, and whilst much of the interpretation is personal, some colours have universal impact.

 Blue is the most popular choice in a business to business environment as it calms whilst conveying confidence and success